rishabhoswal/detect_carton/README.md

 1) Darknet, it is an open source neural network framework supports CPU and GPU computation
 2) Any python IDE.
 In this tutorial, we will use Pycharm and my OS is UBUNTU 16.04.
 3) LabelImg, it is an application to annotate the objects in images.
-It is included in the source code too.
+You can get the code from `https://github.com/tzutalin/labelImg`
 4) Source Code, you can get it from `https://github.com/rishabhoswal/imageprocessing/`
-5) Install the requirements from the requirement.txt which is the code itself.
+5) Install the requirements from the requirement.txt

 # Dataset Collection and Annotating